 I landed in Australia the day before everyone else arrived and did a little exploratory ride to check out the area and the viability of a couple roads.
 There was a little intersection not too far from our lodge that we stayed at, and I kind of tucked it into my mental rolodex of Nice Places To Take A Photo.
 We started shooting with three riders – Pat Drapac, Katya Crema, and Hamo Low – and I feigned a mechanical in the same spot so that they would stop for a picture.
 It was a white-hot summer day and the sun was already high in the sky, so I had to do some Ansel Adams zone system exposure work to get the tones where I wanted them.
 It was a sweaty, hot, insanely bright and squinty day.

-In January, while everyone else in Adelaide was in hot pursuit of the pros, we dispatched four of our local wear testers into the surrounding hills for two days of riding on remote roads, in record-breaking temperatures of over 40°C. Photographer Jake Stangel was with them – here’s what he had to say about the shoot.26 February 2019
+Back in January 2019, while everyone else in Adelaide was in hot pursuit of the pros, we dispatched four of our local wear testers into the surrounding hills for two days of riding on remote roads, in record-breaking temperatures of over 40°C. Photographer Jake Stangel was with them – here’s what he had to say about the shoot.

 A big part of what makes a picture compelling to look at is the emotion – you ask yourself, are the riders having fun?
 Does what they’re doing look like something I’m missing out on?
 There are different ways of making this kind of moment come to life.